-The information contained in this request for proposals (hereinafter referred to as RFP) is provided to the Offeror(s) by the International Executive Service Corps (IESC) for the USAID Linkages for Small and Medium Enterprises (LinkSME) project.
+The information contained in this request for proposals (RFP) is provided to Offeror(s) by the International Executive Service Corps (IESC) for the USAID Linkages for Small and Medium Enterprises (LinkSME) project.

-The purpose of this RFP document is to provide potential Offerors with information to assist them in the preparation of their proposals for the services that IESC seeks to source.
-This RFP document does not claim to contain all the information each potential Offeror may require.
-Each potential Offeror should conduct its own assessment and should check the accuracy, reliability, and completeness of the information in this RFP document, and where necessary obtain independent advice from appropriate sources.
+The purpose of this RFP is to provide potential Offerors with information to assist them in the preparation of their proposals for the services that IESC seeks to source.
+This RFP does not claim to contain all the information each potential Offeror may require.
+Each potential Offeror should conduct its own assessment and should check the accuracy, reliability, and completeness of the information in this RFP, and where necessary obtain independent advice from appropriate sources.